 The medical act leads to touching the bodily integrity of people.
 Whether through the action of drugs, an operation, a manipulation ...
 Directly or indirectly, we touch the body.
 And you can only attack a person's integrity with their free and informed consent.

-So, not informing your patient amounts to a violation of the right to respect for the bodily integrity of the person (art.
+Therefore, not informing your patient amounts to a violation of the right to respect for the bodily integrity of the person (art.
 16-3 of the civil code) and the violation of the right to respect for the dignity of persons (art.
 16 of the civil code).

 From now on, the sole finding of the lack of information constitutes in itself a loss which will give rise to full compensation for the damage (art.
 1382 of the civil code).
 Regardless of whether the operation went well or not (and therefore whether the risk materialized or not), the physician's responsibility could always be raised and this, contrary to the theory of loss of chance which, in the absence of damage, did not allow the fault of the doctor to be accepted.